 According to the CDC, teens do not sip alcohol.
 They are gulping it down with binge drinking accounting for ninety percent of the alcohol consumed by high school students.

-Why is this the case?
+Why do teens binge drink?
 The simple truth is that teens binge drink because they want to get drunk.
 Given the difficulty in obtaining alcohol for teens and finding a place to consume it, binge drinking helps get the job done quickly.
 Before they go out at night to clubs and parties, teens binge drink so they can be drunk ahead of time.
 From this perspective, they avoid the risk of not being able to access alcohol later in the night.
 However, they also open the door to real danger.

 Moreover, teen binge drinking leads to other problems in everyday life.
 From missed school work to serious accidents, teen binge drinking engenders an entire range of negative consequences.